-This Form SD of Cabot Corporation (the "Company") is filed pursuant to Rule 13p-1 promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period January 1, 2017 to December 31, 2017.
+This Form SD of Cabot Corporation (the "Company") is filed pursuant to Rule 13p-1 promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period January 1, 2018 to December 31, 2018.

-The Company evaluated its current product lines and determined that certain equipment it manufactures or contracts to manufacture contains electronic components, certain of which contain tin, tungsten, tantalum and/or gold which is necessary to the functionality or production of the equipment.
+The Company evaluated its current product lines and determined that certain equipment it manufactures or contracts to manufacture contains electronic components, certain of which contain tin, tungsten, tantalum and/or gold which are necessary to the functionality or production of the equipment.
 These electronic components represent substantially less than 0.1% of the Company's total cost of sales.

-Based on our reasonable country of origin inquiry and due diligence we concluded that certain of our products are "DRC Conflict Undeterminable" as defined in Rule 13p-1, and as a result, we have filed a Conflict Minerals Report.
+Based on the results of our reasonable country of origin inquiry, we conducted due diligence and have filed a Conflict Minerals Report.

-A copy of the Company's Conflict Minerals Report is provided as Exhibit 1.01 to this Form SD, and is publicly available at www.cabotcorp.com.
+A copy of the Company's Conflict Minerals Report is provided as Exhibit 1.01 to this Form SD and is publicly available at www.cabotcorp.com.